Spagettileg/virtual-cookboox/README.md

 ### Systems Based Testing
 - CRUD Operations tested = **READ**
 - Mongo Shell was used to test the cloud database link to the Flask application.
-The virtual cookbook recipe database holds 41 recipes at present, with each recipe containing numerous key value pairings.
+The virtual cookboox recipe database holds 41 recipes at present, with each recipe containing numerous key value pairings.
 - Current keys, per record, as follows: (the values doe vary by record due to the differing nature of the food recipe)
     - `category_name`, `recipe_name`, `author_name`, `prep_time_mins`, `cook_time_mins`, `complexity`, `favourite`, `servings`, `brief_description`, `calories`, `ingredients`, `instructions` and `recipe_image`.